Azzajazz/lcl/README.md

 # lcl

 This project is a compiler for a toy language.
-The language is currently in early development and is subject to breaking changes, so use with caution.
+The language is currently in early development and as such has no stable semantics.
+Watch this space.

-Goals:
+## Goals
+This language aims to mitigate a lot of the things that C is missing for ease of use.
+These include:
+- Polymorphic functions
+- Polymorphic data structures
+- Operator overloading
+- Sane conversions between numeric types

+Some extra features that may or may not be added are
-- C-like syntax
+- Function overloading
-- Strongly typed with type inference
-- Meta-programming capabilities
+- Typeclasses/traits

+As development continues, these lists may change.